Steward

 The owner needs to know what belongs in a report before trusting software to generate it.

-The report should orient the reviewer first
+The report should orient the reader first

-The reviewer should understand the record set before reading individual invoices.
+A buyer, lender, insurer, broker, or partner should understand the record set before reading individual invoices.

-Asset readiness is the core section
+Critical assets are the core section

 A buyer or lender wants to know which critical systems are current, overdue, recently repaired, or missing documentation.